Control Group: Notable work

-The company's partnership with the Metropolitan Transportation Authority has resulted in the planned deployment of anywhere from 47–90 digital wayfinding "On the Go!" kiosks to stations throughout the New York City Subway system in 2013.
+The company's partnership with the Metropolitan Transportation Authority has resulted in the planned deployment of anywhere from 47 to 90 digital wayfinding "On the Go!" kiosks to stations throughout the New York City Subway system in 2013.
 Control Group is designing the platform to deliver real-time information such as route lookup, countdown to train arrivals, and service alerts.